Kodak UltraMax 400 Film Review

 Published on .
 Updated on .

-Kodak UltraMax 400 is a medium-speed, fine-grained mid-range colour negative film.
-It renders natural tones cheaper than Portra and better than the new ORWO films.
+Kodak UltraMax 400 is a medium-speed, fine-grained colour-negative film.
+It renders natural tones cheaper than Portra and much more accurately than the new ORWO and Lomography films.

-UltraMax is a relatively affordable ISO 400 C-41 emulsion, rumoured to be the only film in this class.
-In this review, I will compare it to its former (Fujifilm Superia X-Tra) and current alternatives (Portra 400, ORWO Wolfen NC 500).
-Advanced properties, such as measured granularity and dynamic range will also be discussed and explained simply in the exposure guide.
+UltraMax may be your most affordable ISO 400 colour film option.
+In this review, I will compare it to its former (Fujifilm Superia X-Tra) and current alternatives (Portra 400, ORWO Wolfen NC 500) and cover its advanced properties, such as measured granularity and dynamic range.

 I’m inclined to say yes to all of that.
 There are a few options available today when it comes to ISO 400 film:

 Fujifilm Superia X-Tra 400 used to be the direct competitor to UltraMax.
-A medium-speed colour negative film that doesn’t break the bank.
-It featured fine grain and natural-looking renderings (with some tendency towards purple shadows in some scans).
-Unfortunately, Fujifilm had recently discontinued the film — though you may still find it in some stores — while supplies last.
+A medium-speed colour-negative film that doesn’t break the bank.
+It featured fine grain and natural renderings (with some tendency towards purple shadows in some scans).
+Unfortunately, Fujifilm had recently discontinued the film.

-But most likely, you’ll see another film Fujifilm now sells in new packaging that some photographers suspect to be rolls of rebranded Kodak UltraMax.
-The new packaging will say that the film is made in the USA, which is unlikely (but possible) to be produced by the rapidly downsizing Fujifilm paper factory.
+But you’ll most likely see another film Fujifilm now sells that some photographers suspect to be rolls of rebranded Kodak UltraMax.
+The new packaging will say that it’s made in the USA.
+Kodak is the only colour film producer in that country that anyone I know is aware of.

-There’s also a new ISO 400 colour negative film made in Germany by ORWO that I’ve recently reviewed: Wolfen NC 500.
-Unfortunately, it’s neither cheap nor capable of rendering colours as accurately as UltraMax.
+There’s also a new ISO 400 colour-negative film made in Germany by ORWO that I’ve recently reviewed: Wolfen NC 500.
+Unfortunately, it’s neither particularly cheap nor capable of rendering colours as accurately as UltraMax.
 It has charm and applications, but you can’t use it the same way as consumer colour films.
 Additionally, the rolls I got did not have DX coding, rendering NC 500 unusable on most point-and-shoot cameras.
+The same can be said about the new Lomography Lomochrome Color’92 and Lomochrome Metropolis.
+Whereas the Ilfocolor 400 looks identical to ORWO NC 500.

-This leaves us with Kodak Portra 400, the only* remaining freshly-made, non-rebranded colour negative film that isn’t UltraMax or NC 500.
-However, Portras do not fit in the “general-purpose” category since Kodak markets them as “professional” films.
-This means higher prices and fewer chances to find some at a local drugstore (though I would argue that the new ORWO film is also relatively rare).
+This leaves us with Kodak Portra 400, the only* remaining fresh, non-rebranded colour-negative film that isn’t UltraMax or NC 500/Lomo.
+However, Portras aren’t “general-purpose” since Kodak markets and prices them as “professional” films.

 My main reason for shooting Portra films is their impressive dynamic range (12+ stops for ISO 400 & 800, 7 stops for 160) and impeccable colour accuracy.
 Can UltraMax match or at least come close to those results at a lower price and greater availability?

-I think that UltraMax is an excellent or even the best general-purpose film.
+UltraMax is an excellent, maybe even the best general-purpose film in ISO 400 speed.
 It renders scenes and skin tones realistically in fine grain and gives way to be manipulated digitally after the fact without losing too much fidelity.
 But it’s not as versatile as Portra 400.
 You won’t get away with over-exposing it by three stops.
-And to get the best colours out of UltraMax, you may need to spend a little extra time adjusting the colour balance sliders or avoid rainy or dusky weather altogether.
+To get the best colours out of UltraMax, you may need to spend a little extra time adjusting the balance sliders or avoid rainy or dusky weather altogether.

 Kodak UltraMax with Konica Big Mini F.